IUPAC/WFChemCookbook/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Features request
-about: Suggest a topic for the Cookbook
+about: Suggest an idea for the Cookbook project
-title: ''
+title: ' '
-labels: ''
+labels: enhancement
-assignees: ''
+assignees: ' '
 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
+**Describe the Feature**

 A clear and concise description of what you want to happen.

+**Benefits of the Feature**

+Explain why this feature would be useful and how it would enhance the Cookbook project.

-**Describe alternatives you've considered**
+**Describe Alternatives**

-A clear and concise description of any alternative solutions or features you've considered.
+Have you considered any alternative solutions or features?
+If so, describe them, along with links to any source material.

+**Reference Material**

+Please provide any literature of source material that supports your feature request.

-**Additional context**
+**Additional Context**

 Add any other context or screenshots about the feature request here.